Zacks Earnings ESP: A Better Way to Find Earnings Surprises for Finance

 Now that we understand the basic idea, let's look at how the Expected Surprise Prediction works.
 The ESP is calculated by comparing the Most Accurate Estimate to the Zacks Consensus Estimate, with the percentage difference between the two giving us the Zacks ESP figure.

-The final step today is to look at a stock that meets our ESP qualifications.
-Capital One (COF) earns a #3 (Hold) 30 days from its next quarterly earnings release on July 22, 2021, and its Most Accurate Estimate comes in at $5.05 a share.
+Now that we understand what the ESP is and how beneficial it can be, let's dive into a stock that currently fits the bill.
+Discover (DFS) earns a #2 (Buy) right now and its Most Accurate Estimate sits at $3.96 a share, just 29 days from its upcoming earnings release on July 28, 2021.

-By taking the percentage difference between the $5.05 Most Accurate Estimate and the $4.57 Zacks Consensus Estimate, Capital One has an Earnings ESP of 10.67%.
-Investors should also know that COF is just one of a large group of stocks with positive ESPs.
-All of these qualifying stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.
+DFS has an Earnings ESP figure of 19.52%, which, as explained above, is calculated by taking the percentage difference between the $3.96 Most Accurate Estimate and the Zacks Consensus Estimate of $3.31.
+Discover is one of just a large database of stocks with positive ESPs.
+These stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.

 Find Stocks to Buy or Sell Before They're Reported